mdnunez/artscreenEEG/README.md

 [How attention influences perceptual decision making: Single-trial EEG correlates of drift-diffusion model parameters.](https://www.researchgate.net/publication/298275031_How_attention_influences_perceptual_decision_making_Single-trial_EEG_correlates_of_drift-diffusion_model_parameters)
 Journal of Mathematical Psychology, 76, 117-130.
 (2017).

+## Contributing

+## Authorship

+Please submit issues and associated pull requests.
+All .m code contributors will be listed as authors.
+All other contributors will be mentioned in the documentation.

+### License

+artscreenEEG is licensed under the GNU General Public License v3.0 and written by Michael D. Nunez, Cort Horton, Siyi Deng, William Winter, and Ramesh Srinivasan from the Human Neuroscience Lab at the University of California, Irvine.

 ### Version
-The newest version of artscreenEEG is 0.7.1 indicating that artscreenEEG is still being developed (version 0)
+The newest version of artscreenEEG is 0.7.2 indicating that artscreenEEG is still being developed (version 0)